Md-Rashedul-Islam-Rajib/L2-M1-Introduction-to-Typescript-/1.1/README.md

+# TypeScript Overview

-1.What is TypeScript?
+### 1. What is TypeScript?
-=> TypeScript is an Object Oriented Programming Language that is built on top of JavaScript with extra necessary features.
+TypeScript is an object-oriented programming language that is built on top of JavaScript, adding additional features to enhance development.
+It provides optional static typing, interfaces, and other advanced features that make code more maintainable and reliable.

-2. What is the lacking in JavaScript?
+### 2. What is Lacking in JavaScript?
-=> JavaScript is a dynamically typed language what means we can assign any types of data in a variables in JavaScript.
-This is a very serious issue when we try to use JavaScript in a mid to large scale.
-These type related issue can't in seen in before the compilation time with JavaScript.
-It can be seen in the runtime.That's why it's hard to find bugs, difficult to maintain large scale codebase with JavaScript.
+JavaScript is a dynamically typed language, meaning you can assign any type of data to a variable, leading to potential issues in larger projects.
+Because JavaScript does not enforce types at compile-time, type-related errors only surface at runtime, which makes debugging more challenging.
+This can create difficulties in managing and scaling a large codebase.

-3. Why TypeScript?
+### 3. Why TypeScript?
-=> TypeScript has solved the problems with JavaScript.
-    * TypeScript has provides us Type Safety of variables
-    * Easy to find bugs because it's show any type related error immediately.
-So, don't have to go runtime for finding bugs.
-    * It's provides us backward compatibility to any older version of JavaScript
+TypeScript addresses many of JavaScript's shortcomings, providing:

+- **Type Safety**: TypeScript ensures variables have consistent types, preventing unexpected type errors.
+- **Early Bug Detection**: Type-related errors are caught at compile-time, so you can identify issues before runtime, making debugging easier.
+- **Backward Compatibility**: TypeScript is compatible with all JavaScript versions, meaning you can use TypeScript features on top of existing JavaScript code.
+- **Advanced Types for Productivity**: TypeScript provides additional types such as `interface`, `type`, `enum`, `tuple`, and `void`, enhancing productivity and code structure.

+---

+TypeScript combines JavaScript’s flexibility with the reliability of a statically typed language, making it ideal for larger, more complex projects.